 - Select Troubleshoot program

-- Select Windows 7/Windows 8.1 from the list and hit Next
+- Hit Next, and then Select Windows 7/Windows 8.1 from the list and hit Next

 - Click on Test the Program

 The system will take permission to install, allow the OEM to make changes to your computer.
 The driver will be installed automatically, and your Printer will be ready to use thereafter.